-\ Candidates whose date of graduation or completion from their training program is five (5) years or more prior to the application date must also have the relevant work experience described above.
+^{} Candidates whose date of graduation or completion from their training program is five (5) years or more prior to the application date must also have the relevant work experience described above.

-Though medical assistants' job descriptions vary from office to office, they generally have a set of shared duties andtasks.
+Though medical assistants' job descriptions vary from office to office, they generally have a set of shared duties and tasks.
 Medical assistants aid doctors by performing basic clinical procedures and handling a variety of administrative duties.
 They work in medical clinics, private practices, and hospitals to help keep operations running smoothly and efficiently.

 The Medical Assisting program at Carrington College is comprised of three educational areas: Clinical, Administrative, and Externship.
 Students enhance skills such as word-processing, typing, and keyboarding.
 Throughout the program, professionalism, client relations, critical thinking, adherence to the ethical and legal requirements of a medical practice, and proper communication skills are emphasized.
-Graduates are prepared to function competently at an entry-level in avariety of medical settings.
+Graduates are prepared to function competently at an entry-level in a variety of medical settings.
+Online certificate students: although most courses for this program version are delivered in an online format, students are required to complete externship in anapproved health care setting.

 The program culminates in a Certificate of Achievement.
 An Associate of Science degree in Medical Assisting is available online to California residents.
 Carrington College prepares students to take appropriate certification and licensure exams related to their individual majors.
 The College does not guarantee students will successfully pass these exams or be certified or licensed as a result of completing the program.
-Graduates of the Medical Assisting program at all locations are eligible to sit for the National Healthcareer Association Clinical Medical Assistant Certificate (CCMA) exam.
-Graduates at all locations except Albuquerque are eligible to sit for the national certification exam to attain the Registered Medical Assistant (RMA) credential.
-Graduates of the program at the Boise, Mesa, Phoenix, Glendale Learning Center, Portland, Spokane, Tucson, and the graduates of the California campuses are eligible to sit for the national exam to attain the Certified Medical Assistant (CMA) credential.
+Graduates of the Medical Assisting program at all locations including online are eligible to sit for the National Healthcareer Association Clinical Medical Assistant Certificate (CCMA) exam.
+Graduates at all locations except Albuquerque and online are eligible to sit for the national certification exam to attain the Registered Medical Assistant (RMA) credential.
+Graduates of the program at the Boise, Mesa, Phoenix, Glendale Learning Center, Portland, Spokane, Tucson, and the graduates of the California campuses (except online) are eligible to sit for the national exam to attain the Certified Medical Assistant (CMA) credential.
 Credential preparation varies by location.